Challenges and Solutions in Marketplace Development

 The Solution:

-- Optimize Performance: Regularly test your platform for speed and reliability, and address bottlenecks promptly.
+- Optimize for performance: Regularly test your platform for speed and usability, and address bottlenecks promptly.

 5. Monetization Without Alienating Users